Audi V8: Steering, brakes, wheels

 The Audi V8 came equipped with rack and pinion power assisted steering (PAS) as standard.
 An electronically controlled variable assisted 'servotronic' version was also available.
 It was fitted with a high-performance brake system, which included radially ventilated disc brakes front and rear.
 The fronts were rather unusual – designed by Continental AG and sized at 310 mm in diameter by 25 mm thick, but the caliper was mounted inside the disc.
 The fronts also incorporated electronic brake pad wear sensors.
 The rears were 269 mm by 20 mm, and incorporated a cable-operated parking brake.
 A Bosch anti-lock braking system (ABS) was also standard.

-Standard wheels were 7.5J x 15 H2 ET35 'aero' style light alloy wheels shod with 215/60 R15 steel-belted radial tyres.
+Standard wheels were 7.5J x 15 H2 ET35 'aero' style light alloy wheels fitted with 215/60 R15 steel-belted radial tyres.
 Optional multi-spoke BBS-sourced (with Audi centre-cap badge) alloy wheels were also available, in either 8.0J x 16, or 8.0J x 17 sizes.

 Features

 The Audi V8 came standard with a range of features, including a BOSE audio system with eight speakers, walnut wood trim, leather interior, and heated seats.
-The only paint finishes available were pearlescent or metallic.
-Some available colors included pearl white, lago blue (teal), blue mica, tornado red, black, amongst others.
+Some available colors included pearl white, lago blue (teal), blue mica, tornado red and black.
+All paint finishes were pearlescent or metallic.
 The lists below details other standard and optional features.